 Harley: I think so.

-So I think this next chapter is really about how do we add more value?
+So, I think this next chapter is really about how do we add more value?
 How do we continue to break down some of those barriers to success, level the playing field?
-And I think the cool part is that we’ve been working on the supply side, the tools, the education, the resources, so that you can start great businesses on Shopify, but the demand side, which is the consumer side, that’s now catching up and now as we sit here in 2021, we are seeing consumer preferences shift towards buying and supporting and voting with their wallets for these independent brands in a way that we’ve never seen before and it almost feels like the olden days where if you wanted bread, you bought from the Baker and if you wanted shoes, you bought it from the Cobbler and you bought it in the town square direct from the people that made those products and that is what I think is so interesting about these right now, what’s happening in retail and commerce, and what’s going to happen in the next decade or so, but in terms of how many chapters we use a hundred-year perspective on Shopify.
+And I think the cool part is that we’ve been working on the supply side, the tools, the education, the resources, so that you can start great businesses on Shopify; but the demand side, which is the consumer side, that’s now catching up, and now as we sit here in 2021, we are seeing consumer preferences shift towards buying and supporting and voting with their wallets for these independent brands in a way that we’ve never seen before, and it almost feels like the olden days where if you wanted bread, you bought from the Baker, and if you wanted shoes, you bought it from the Cobbler, and you bought it in the town square direct from the people that made those products, and that is what I think is so interesting about right now, what’s happening in retail and commerce, and what’s going to happen in the next decade or so, but in terms of how many chapters, we use a hundred-year perspective on Shopify.
 We’re 15 years in, we get 85 years left to go.
-We got lots of chapters left to go and I like the fact that our relationship with the people that use our product is so different than most software providers.
+We got lots of chapters left to go, and I like the fact that our relationship with the people that use our product is so different than most software providers.

-If you’re a CMS or your blog provider, something like that, or you are, I don’t know how to check any of the apps on your phone.
-If it goes down for a day or two, it’s going to be annoying.
-But if Shopify no longer goes down for a day or two, you lose your livelihood.
-Now that is incredible, incredible responsibility and we take that very seriously.
+If you’re a CMS or you’re a blog provider, something like that, or you are, I don’t know, check any of the apps on your phone, if it goes down for a day or two, it’s going to be annoying.
+But if Shopify goes down for a day or two, you lose your livelihood.
+Now, that is incredible, incredible responsibility, and we take that very seriously.

 Jay: Yeah.
-I think from the outside it looks, I would say chapter one seems to be removing all the friction.
-I remember one Shopify Unite, Toby talking about the, I can’t remember the terminology was like the barriers to, use to be to get a merchant account it took 45 days to be able to process a credit card and what do you call those?
+I think from the outside, it looks, I would say chapter one seems to be removing all the friction.
+I remember one Shopify Unite, Toby talking about the, I can’t remember the terminology, it was like the barriers to, it used to be to get a merchant account, it took 45 days to be able to process a credit card, and what do you call those?